A Reasonable Method to Estimate Loss of Labor Productivity Due to Overtime

 It is largely agreed that overtime work adversely affects labor productivity in the construction industry.
 This article describes a detailed method for estimating productivity loss retrospectively, that is after the hours have been incurred.

 In the construction industry, it is largely agreed that overtime work adversely affects labor productivity.
 However, there is no universally accepted method for estimating the resulting loss of productivity, and many of the studies commonly used to estimate such losses have been subject to criticism by industry experts and the courts.

-This article describes a detailed method for estimating productivity losses retrospectively, i.e., after the hours have been incurred.
+This article describes a detailed method for estimating productivity loss retrospectively, i.e. after the hours have been incurred.
 The proposed method uses the productivity losses from an MCAA Bulletin published in 2011, in which the MCAA averaged the results from four well‑known overtime studies.
 Using this method, one applies the MCAA’s productivity factors to the actual hours on a week-by-week, worker-by-worker basis to estimate inefficient hours.
-Among its several advantages, the method a relatively time and cost-effective way of providing detailed results, as it can be used to show the inefficient hours for a given worker or crew, or the inefficient hours in a given week or timeframe.
+Among its several advantages, the method is a relatively time and cost-effective way of providing detailed results, as it can be used to show the inefficient hours for a given worker or crew, or the inefficient hours in a given week or timeframe.

 The Sections below include a brief introduction to the MCAA Bulletin, a description of the proposed method including the steps involved with setting up the Excel model, and the advantages and potential disadvantages of employing this method.

 In 2011, the Mechanical Contractors Association of America, Inc. (MCAA) published Bulletin No. OT1 Revised, titled “How to Estimate the Impacts of Overtime on Labor Productivity.”
 In its Bulletin, the MCAA did not provide a study based upon new overtime productivity loss data, but rather it analyzed and summarized the data from four existing studies:1